univ-ai/welcomenew/_aiexpress/ds1b.md

 You can also use, [MLPrep](https://github.com/univai-mlcfb-c1) and [PyPrep](https://github.com/univai-pyprep-c1) provided by Univ.AI to learn the topics mentioned above.

 In addition to this, you can use the book - [Introduction to Statistical Learning](https://static1.squarespace.com/static/5ff2adbe3fe4fe33db902812/t/6009dd9fa7bc363aa822d2c7/1611259312432/ISLR+Seventh+Printing.pdf) to refresh the basic mathematical concepts and [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) to refresh machine learning concepts.

+ > Note: Prior knowledge of the course content convered in DS-1 A is necessary for this module

 ## Diversity & Inclusion